linagora/linshare/documentation/EN/epics/new-admin-portal/story-17-admin-create-domain.md

 * When i click on button "Add top domain", a screen will be opened.
 * On this new screen, i can see:
    * Screen name: Create a new [domain type] in [Parent domain name]
    * Domain name: A text field that allow me to input domain name.
-This field is mandatory
+This field is mandatory.
+I can click on Information icon to see the explaination: "This domain name will be used officially in whole platform, both Admin site and End user site"
    * Description: A text field that allow me to input description.
 This field is optional
+   * A toggle : Create domain policy automatically.
+Default value is false.
+I can click on con Information to see the explaination:" If enabled, a rule will be created automatically by authorizing the newly created domain to communicate with itself only.
+All other communications are forbidden by default.
+If disabled, the default domain policy will be applied.
+It will allow all other domains to see this domain."
+   * I can see a text message:"  The domain will be created with default values, for example default role or locale, etc...After creating domain, please edit the domain and its parameters for more advanced settings."

 #### Postconditions